 The leg rests also don't adjust and it has a narrower foot base.
 The seat backs recline is difficult to operate and is a two-handed operation.

 The Duet setup is hard compared to the competition, and it has a poorly designed manual.
 The instructions are multi-language with illustrations in the back of the book.
 It took us over 10 minutes to put it together, which is worse than over half the products.

 The Duet is easy to push no matter what the terrain with a score of 7 of 10 for maneuverability.
 This is a tie with the Phil and Teds Dot and the Britax B-Ready Double.
-The high is 9 for the group earned by the Thule Urban Glide 2, Thule Chariot Cross 2, and the BOB Revolution Flex Duallie.
+The high score of 9 for the group was earned by the Thule Urban Glide, Thule Chariot, and the BOB Duallie.

 Weight and Folded Size